 After class one day, I went up to the chapel to walk and pray.
 A student choir was rehearsing in the front by the piano.
 Their voices and Kachin song accompanied me as I moved on the labyrinth.
-When I was done, I continued my prayer as I looked out the fourth floor windows.
-Suddenly I was aware of someone beside me, “How do you do this?” the first year student asked.
+When I was done, I continued my prayer as I looked out the fourth-floor windows.
+Suddenly I was aware of someone beside me, “How do you do this?” the first-year student asked.
 When I turned around I saw two other students already praying.
 I told her, “Let’s walk together, I’ll show you.”
-She wasn’t sure what to do when she got to the first turn, but with a little encouragement and a few basic instructions she was following the path on her own.
+She wasn’t sure what to do when she got to the first turn, but with a little encouragement and a few basic instructions, she was following the path on her own.
 In the center, I heard quiet sobbing.
 I prayed for her journey–on and off the labyrinth.

-Afterwards, she found me at the window again.
+Afterward, she found me at the window again.
 “This prayer really changes us,” she told me.
 “What did you experience?”
 I asked.
 “When I came I was only aware of my problems, but now I feel different.”
 We talked about her concerns and her prayer.
 She told me she wanted to build a labyrinth at her church.
 I explained that next year I will be offering an elective class on labyrinth prayer which will include labyrinth construction, and invited her to take it.
 I hope she does!

 I love how God uses the labyrinth to touch people and to minister to their needs.
 Over and over again, I see God using labyrinth prayer to bring people together, to help us care for one another, and to inspire us to serve our communities in new ways.